A priority for the council

-The regeneration of Wealdstone and the town centre is a priority for Harrow Council and is designated as an Opportunity Area in the London Plan
+The regeneration of Wealdstone and the town centre is a priority for Harrow Council.
+It is designated as an Opportunity Area in the London Plan.

-We are working with a range of strategic partners to provide significant improvements and support the growth and development of Wealdstone, while accommodating the future needs of local businesses, residents and the public travelling into the town.
+We are working with a range of strategic partners to provide significant improvements and support the growth and development of Wealdstone.
+Simultaneously we're accommodating the future needs of local businesses, residents, and the public travelling into the town.

 Wealdstone is at the heart of the Council’s regeneration programme.

 The borough expects over 5,500 new homes, a school, and a health centre to be built creating around 3,000 jobs as a result of development in the area.